tymbalodeon/course-request-form-site/README.md

 ### Commands

 - To create a development admin user: `make superuser`
-- To populate a local database with real data: `make populate` _For more information, see the files in course/management/commands/_
+- To populate a local database with real data: `make populate` (You may get "locked for overuse"--if so, simply wait and try again later.)
+  _For more information, see the files in course/management/commands/_
 - To run the application: `make run`
 - To run the application with live reloading (recommended): `make live` in one terminal and `make run` in another